CONTACTS

 Click here to apply for an e-Visa.

+From 2025, the European Commission will introduce an electronic verification system for visitors from third countries (ETIAS).
 In 2025, the European Commission will introduce an electronic verification system for visitors from third countries (ETIAS).
 These visitors will be granted visa-free access to the member states of the European Union (EC) and to those in the Schengen area.
 The system aims to improve the EU’s internal security and minimize illegal immigration.
 ETIAS is not a substitute for a visa, but applying for the system will be mandatory for Malaysians traveling to Bulgaria.
 Under ETIAS, these visitors will go through additional security checks before being allowed to enter the EU.

 You are advised to renew your passport six (6) months prior to its expiry date.

-The passport is proof of Malaysian citizenship.
 Every Malaysian citizen abroad should have valid proof of his/her citizenship at all times.
 Life is unpredictable, you may suddenly need to travel to Malaysia.
-It is much better to renew the passport six (6) months in advance, instead of worrying about renewing your passport or your child’s passport in an emergency.
-Adults who wait more than five years cannot renew an expired passport.
-You will have to apply in person and pay an extra fee.
+It is much better to renew the passport six (6) months in advance than worrying about it in an emergency.

 If you do not have a valid Malaysian passport with valid reason and you have an urgent need to travel, the Embassy is able to issue an emergency certificate under very specific and limited circumstances, which is valid only for A ONE WAY trip to Malaysia.
 Failure to plan adequately ahead for business or personal travel does not constitute an emergency.
 Please send an e-mail to mwbucharest@kln.gov.my and mwbucharest@itcnet.ro, please include the following information:

-Name and Contact Information;
+• Name and Contact Information;

-A description of your situation.
+• A description of your situation.

 You will receive a reply within three (3) working days.
 It may not be possible to accommodate all requests.
 Therefore, it is important that you plan well in advance of your trips.